 Heroes don’t always wear capes but, when they’re part of local humanist groups, they often wear many hats.
 Matthew DeGrave, the organizer of the Southeastern Virginia Atheists, Skeptics, & Humanists (SEVASH), a chapter of the American Humanist Association (AHA), is a perfect example.
-He contributes to their Free Food Pantry project, is an active member of American Atheists’ State Legislative Action Team for Virginia, is the new Treasurer of the regional Washington Area Secular Humanists (WASH), and has represented humanists with an invocation during local city council meetings.
+He contributes to their Free Food Pantry project, is an active member of their Legislative Action Team, and has represented humanists with an invocation during local city council meetings.
+He’s also the new Treasurer of the regional Washington Area Secular Humanists (WASH).

 “Despite the amount of work ahead of us, Matthew maintains a cool demeanor and steel resolve,” said WASH President and fellow SEVASH organizer Aiden Barnes.
 “He’s been an inspiration to me on how to approach challenges without resorting to overly emotionally-charged rhetoric, even though we’re all emotionally and psychologically drained from the constant attacks on our secular worldview.”